COURSE FROM

 ABOUT US

 This course on Artificial Intelligence for Imaging is a unique opportunity to join a community of leading-edge practitioners in the field of Quantitative Medical Imaging.
-Whether you are a researcher in the field or are interested about fostering this type of research in your clinic, during this 4-days immersive course you will be able to attend lectures and workshops from world-class experts in Radiomics, Deep Learning and Synthetic Data.
+Whether you are a researcher in the field or are interested about fostering this type of research in your clinic, during this 4-days immersive course you will be able to attend lectures and workshops from world-class experts in Radiomics, Deep Learning, Foundation Models, In Silico Trials, and Synthetic Data.
 Clinicians will receive basic training in the methods of Quantitative Image Analysis and will be able to interactively design a clinical trial.
 Researchers will receive in-depth lectures about the state of the art and deeper training in commonly used algorithms.
-Researchers can also bring your own curated dataset for the hackathon (labelled, sorted by outcome, open source or fully anonymised, and cleared by ethics).
-If requested ahead of time, we will perform “data matching” for attendees to facilitate external cross validation.
 There will be ample opportunity to network with faculty members, other participants and companies.

 COURSE CONTENT

 The course will be divided into lectures during the morning and hands on assignments in the afternoon.
 Parts of the course will be split into clinical and technical tracts, depending on your level of expertise.
-Participants of the hackathon are encouraged to come with their data and we will organize (if possible) matching data for validation from other participants on the course.
+Participants of the hackathon will compete agains each other on a cutting edge clinical challenge.

-Our starting point is an overview of the history of Medical Imaging Artificial Intelligence we then discuss the success stories but also the pitfalls.
-Next, we will review the process from data acquisition, access to the DICOM objects, feature extraction, machine learning (including new developments with Deep Learning) analysis and validation.
+Our starting point is an overview of the state of the art in Medical Imaging Artificial Intelligence.
+We then discuss the success stories but also the pitfalls.
+Next, we will review the latest contributions to the clinic and will ensure that clinicians and researchers alike receive the tools not only to apply this techniques but also further the field.

-The clinical tract will then learn more about the clinical implementation of quantitative imaging, from acquisition protocols to software solutions and finally the implementation of decision support systems.
+The clinical track will learn more about the clinical implementation of quantitative imaging, from acquisition protocols to software solutions and finally the how to design trials for AI-based decision support systems.

-The technical tract will focus on advances in synthetic data generation and harmonization techniques, new Deep Learning architectures, and current workflow solutions.
+The technical track will focus on advances in foundation models and harmonisation techniques, new deep learning architectures, and current workflow solutions.

 In the final part of the course, we will discuss the current challenges and directions of research in the field; in particular, the necessity of dealing with large annotated data sets, the FAIR principles and the distributed learning approach.